 Please call Terry here at The Humane Society's Pets Fur People, at (903) 597-2471 after 10am regarding animals for surrender or lost and found animals.
-Send pictures to Shelter@PetsFurPeople.org beforehand if possible.
+Email Shelter@PetsFurPeople.org or text your name and pictures of the pet(s) to Terry at 903-245-5725 beforehand if possible.
 We need clear photographs of the dog showing the head and full body.

 Our Surrender Fee's are as follows:

 $40 for animals over 8 weeks of age (dogs or cats) - In Smith County$50 for animals over 8 weeks of age (dogs or cats) - Outside Smith County

 $10 for animals under 8 weeks of age (dogs and cats)